Fade2D Documentation pages v2.16.8

 Voronoi2getVoronoiDiagram ()

-Get the Voronoi diagram.
+Get the Voronoi diagram of the triangulation.
 More...

 bool hasArea () const